 - Non-mental health professional who cares for women during the pregnancy and the postnatal period and you are keen to develop your knowledge and skills in perinatal mental health in order to improve the care you provide.
 You may be working as a:

 - Midwife or Maternity Support Worker

 - Health Visitor or Health Visitor Assistant

-- Social carer or Social worker
+- Social Worker or other Practitioner within Social Care

-- Children’s centre and Early Years Practitioner
+- Children’s Centre or Early Years Practitioner

 Know someone else who’d enjoy this course?
 Download a course flyer (PDF) to share with friends and colleagues.